ansible-collections/ansible-inclusion/README.md

 We use GitHub's Discussion feature to track these requests.

-All new collections submitted for inclusion must satisfy the [Collection Requirements](https://github.com/ansible-collections/overview/blob/main/collection_requirements.rst).
+All new collections submitted for inclusion MUST satisfy the [Collection Requirements](https://github.com/ansible-collections/overview/blob/main/collection_requirements.rst).
 If there are any questions, feel free to ask for clarifications in the discussion described below and / or in the `#ansible-community` IRC channel.

 1. Start a GitHub Discussion in the [new collection review category](https://github.com/ansible-collections/ansible-inclusion/discussions/new?category=new-collection-reviews).
 Please copy the following into your initial message: